JetBrains/guide/site/dotnet/tutorials/docker-dotnet/docker-terminology/index.md

 > Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development - desktop and cloud.
 Docker's comprehensive end to end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle. --[Docker](https://docker.com)

 .NET developers can think of Docker in much the same way they think about the .NET Ecosystem's toolsets and languages.
-In comparison, an experienced .NET developer might tell a newcomer enthusiastically to **"learn .NET!"** When what they might be recommending is to explore languages like C# or F#, build an ASP.NET application, or do some Xamarin mobile development.
+In comparison, an experienced .NET developer might tell a newcomer enthusiastically to _"learn .NET!"_ When what they might be recommending is to explore languages like C# or F#, build an ASP.NET application, or do some Xamarin mobile development.

-For beginners, the first step of using Docker is installing **[Docker Desktop](https://www.docker.com/get-started)**.
+For beginners, the first step of using Docker is installing [Docker Desktop](https://www.docker.com/get-started).
 The Docker Desktop product will configure an environment ready to host containerized applications.
 All OSes will get a Linux virtual machine and the native ability to run host-specific containers.
 Windows users will be able to run Windows containers, and macOS users can run macOS containers.

 Docker offers a wide range of features, which is out of scope for this tutorial.
-If you are interested in learning Docker tooling, we recommend visiting their **[Getting Started](https://www.docker.com/get-started)** guide and then continuing with the tutorial.
+If you are interested in learning Docker tooling, we recommend visiting their [Getting Started](https://www.docker.com/get-started) guide and then continuing with the tutorial.

-At the very least, developers should install **Docker Desktop** on their development environments ([macOS](https://desktop.docker.com/mac/stable/Docker.dmg) and [Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe)), as we'll be using it later in the tutorial.
+At the very least, developers should install _Docker Desktop_ on their development environments ([macOS](https://desktop.docker.com/mac/stable/Docker.dmg) and [Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe)), as we'll be using it later in the tutorial.

 ## Images